 accept Christ's lordship.
 (1 Corinthians 3:5-10; John 4:34-38)

 12 steps to Christian Conversion based on the Twelve Steps of Alcoholics

 - We have admitted we are powerless over sin and that our lives have become

 - We came to believe that only a power greater than ourselves could restore us.

 - We decided to turn our will and our lives over to the care of God.

-- We made a searching a fearless moral inventory of ourselves.
+- We made a searching and no-holds-barred moral inventory of ourselves.